 Full frame still seems to be the holy grail of photography for a lot of prosumer APS-C camera-users.
 If you are a Nikon shooter you can always buy a new full frame camera like the capable and affordable Nikon D610.
 But while it is quite affordable for a full frame camera it will still set you back about 1500 euros.
 An then you have a camera with a body built to the standards of the Nikon D7200 and a simpler autofocus system with just 39 AF-points.
 If you want a professional grade body the cheapest new option is the excellent Nikon D810, but that is even more expensive at about 3200 euros.
 The only cheaper option is moving to Sony (like I did), and buy a Sony A7 for about 1100 euros.

 The downside is that the A7 is a mirrorless camera which feels and operates quite different than a DSRL.
 It’s a matter of taste if that suits you.
 The other problem is that native, autofocus lenses for the full frame Sony’s are quite expensive, which makes switching to Sony an expensive venture.
 Switching to full frame is always an expensive move, especially if you don’t have a full collection of full frame lenses and have to invest in both a new body and new lenses.
-But that silly old and iconic Nikon D700 is still around and you can buy a nice second hand one for about 600-800 euros.
-But at 8 years old that couldn’t be a viable option in 2016, could it?
+But that silly old and iconic Nikon D700 is still around and you can buy a nice second hand one for less than 500 euros.
+But it is many years old so it couldn’t be a viable option today, could it?
 Let’s find out.

 Build and design